ajing/ajing.github.io/_posts/2025-09-07-user-interest-modeling-with-transformer-architectures.md

 title: "User Interest Modeling with Transformer Architectures"
 ---

+# User Interest Modeling with Transformer Architectures

-# Position Embedding in Transformer-Based Recommender Systems
+## Position Embedding in Transformer-Based Recommender Systems

 Early versions of the Transformer employ fixed sinusoidal positional encodings, giving each token position a unique identity while ensuring that nearby positions receive similar vectors so the model can infer distance.